 It is possible some providers may receive pre-recorded programs that are produced in PQ10 (a Foundation UHD format) but may require conversion to the HLG10 format for their specific distribution pipeline.
-Since PQ10 can contain peaks as high as 10,000 cd/m2, BT.2390 section 7.4 suggests that PQ10 content be pre-normalized to a nominal peak luminance of 1000 cd/m2 prior to conversion.
-Once PQ10 is normalized to 1000 cd/m2, it is possible to perform the required conversion to HLG10 with a 3D LUT.
-Note, due to the conversion, there will be a loss of color volume in HLG10 as noted in Table 11 below, from BT.2390 Section 7.5.
+Since PQ10 (which uses the PQ transfer function) can contain peaks as high as 10,000 cd/m2, BT.2408 [8] section 6.4 suggests that PQ10 content be pre-normalized to a nominal peak luminance of 1000 cd/m2 prior to conversion.
+Once PQ10 is normalized to 1000 cd/m2, it is possible to perform the required conversion to HLG10 a 3D LUT.
+Note, due to the conversion, there can be a small loss of color volume in HLG10 if signals are clipped to the HLG nominal signal range (x=1.0) as noted in Table 11 below, taken from BT.2408 Section 6.5.

-There are LUTs designed to preserve larger color volume in HLG10, by exploiting the 10-bit code values above nominal video range (code values 941-1019, often referred to as "superwhites"), thus minimizing the color volume differences between PQ and HLG with a 1,000 cd/m2 peak white.
-Because the narrow range 10-bit code value for PQ at a white level of 1000 cd/m2 is approximately 723 (for Y';YCbCr), nominal video range usage is all that is necessary for PQ.
+Table 11 illustrates that there are LUTs can be designed to preserve a larger color volume in HLG10, by exploiting the 10-bit code values above nominal video range (code values 941-1019, often referred to as "super-whites"), thus minimizing the color volume differences between PQ and HLG with a 1,000 cd/m2 peak white.
+Because the narrow range 10-bit code value for PQ at a white level of 1000 cd/m2 is approximately 723 (for Y'of YCbCr), nominal video range usage is all that is necessary for PQ.

-As of 2020, it has been noted that some reference displays and consumer TV's will not process HLG10 code values beyond narrow/nominal video range (10-bit code values 941-1019.
-Results using these levels are not assured in an end-to-end workflow which could result in image detail or color volume loss.
-This is similar to the effect of PQ10 content without static metadata in a consumer display with a peak brightness lower than 1000 cd/m2 which does not invoke a tone mapping algorithm.
+As of 2022, it has been noted that some reference displays may not process HLG10 code values beyond narrow/nominal video range (e.g. 10-bit code values 941-1019) when in the factory default mode.
+Results using these default levels are therefore not assured in the displayed image, which could result in loss of visual detail or minor color volume.23